What is Pathological Waste?

 - Chemical processes:

-Chemical treatment methods use disinfectants such as dissolved chlorine dioxide, bleach (sodium hypochlorite), peracetic acid, lime solution, or dry inorganic chemicals (e.g. calcium oxide).
+Pathological waste can also be treated using chemical processes.
+This methods use disinfectants such as dissolved chlorine dioxide, bleach (sodium hypochlorite), peracetic acid, lime solution, or dry inorganic chemicals (e.g. calcium oxide).

 Pathological Waste Disposal